 - Full of hearty flavors.
 It may not be traditional, but it tastes like your favorite Spanish, Tex-Mex, and southwestern meals.

 - Quick and easy.
-This soup is done in under an hour, which is perfect for busy days and tired nights.
+This soup is done in under an hour, which is a great fit for busy days and tired nights.

 - Chicken Broth, Whole Peeled Tomatoes, and Cilantro – These are the foundation of the Spanish-Mexican influence in the soup.
 If you can find canned, peeled plum tomatoes, they are ideal for this recipe.
 Be sure to use both the tomatoes and their juice.